-Ann Lesch is a Professor of Political Science and the Associate Provost of International Programs at the American University in Cairo.
+Ann Lesch is an emerita professor of political science at The American University in Cairo.

-Dr. Lesch is a a graduate of Swarthmore College (BA Honors, 1966) and Columbia University (PhD, 1973).
-She has been a research associate at the Foreign Policy Research Institute (Philadelphia, 1972 - 1974), the Associate Middle East Representative for the American Friends Service Committee (Jerusalem, 1974 - 1977), a Program Officer at the Ford Foundation (New York and Cairo, 1977 - 1984), the Middle East Associate for Universities Field Staff International (Cairo, 1984-1987), and a Professor of Political Science at Villanova University (Philadelphia, 1987-2004).
-She joined AUC as Dean of Humanities and Social Sciences in Fall 2004.
-She became Associate Provost for International Programs in Fall 2009.
+Lesch is a a graduate of Swarthmore College (BA Honors, 1966) and Columbia University (PhD, 1973).
+She has been a research associate at the Foreign Policy Research Institute (Philadelphia, 1972 - 1974), the associate Middle East representative for the American Friends Service Committee (Jerusalem, 1974 - 1977), a program officer at the Ford Foundation (New York and Cairo, 1977 - 1984), the Middle East associate for Universities Field Staff International (Cairo, 1984-1987), and a professor of political science at Villanova University (Philadelphia, 1987-2004).
+She joined AUC as dean of humanities and social sciences in Fall 2004.
+She became associate provost for international programs in Fall 2009.

-Dr. Lesch's connection to AUC dates back to Summer 1968, when she was a member of the first cohort of CASA students.
-She was also Political Sciences' DVP in Spring 1993.
+Her connection to AUC dates back to Summer 1968, when she was a member of the first cohort of CASA students.
+She was also the DVP in the political science department in Spring 1993.

-Dr. Lesch held Fulbright teaching fellowships in AY 1999 - 2000 (Cairo University, Faculty of Economics and Political Science) and Fall 2003 (Lebanese American University, Beirut) and enjoyed a residency at the Bellagio Study Center (Italy, March 1996).
+She held Fulbright teaching fellowships in 1999 - 2000 (Cairo University, Faculty of Economics and Political Science) and Fall 2003 (Lebanese American University, Beirut) and enjoyed a residency at the Bellagio Study Center (Italy, March 1996).
 She had research grants from the U.S. Institute of Peace in 1990 - 1991 and 1996 - 1997 to complete manuscripts on Sudanese politics and in 2002 - 2004 to mount a conference and publication on the concept of the "right of return", co-organized by Professor Ian Lustick of University of Pennsylvania.
-In 2004 she received Villanova's Outstanding Faculty Research Award.
+In 2004, she received Villanova's Outstanding Faculty Research Award.

-Dr. Lesch serves on advisory committees for Human Rights Watch (Middle East program), Middle East Report (MERIP), and the Palestinian American Research Center, which she co-founded in 1998 and directed from 2001 until 2004.
-She was an officer of the Sudan Studies Association (including president, 1998 - 2000), an officer of the Middle East Studies Association of North America (including president in 1995), and editor of MESA's book-review Bulletin (1998 - 2001).
+Lesch serves on advisory committees for Human Rights Watch (Middle East program), Middle East Report (MERIP) and the Palestinian American Research Center, which she co-founded in 1998 and directed from 2001 until 2004.
+She was an officer of the Sudan Studies Association (including president, 1998 - 2000), an officer of the Middle East Studies Association of North America (including president in 1995), and editor of MESA's book review Bulletin (1998 - 2001).

 Sudanese politics, Palestinian politics, Egyptian politics

-In addition to approximately sixty academic articles and book chapters, Dr. Lesch has published the following books:
+In addition to approximately sixty academic articles and book chapters, Lesch has published the following books: